somusset/foxsi4sim/README.md

 ## Description

 This is a set of routines which aim to the simulation of flare spectra, and the simulation of the FOXSI-4 sounding rocket spectral response / count spectra.
+The tree showing interaction between the routines can be found in the 'doc' section.

 Typical flare spectra are simulated using scaling laws described in Battaglia et al 2005.